Searching for millicharged particles with 1 kg of Skipper-CCDs using the NuMI beam at Fermilab: Oscura Experiment

 \subsection{Science goals}

 Skipper-CCDs with ultra-low noise are among the most promising detector technologies for the construction of a multi-kg experiment probing electron recoils from sub-GeV dark matter (DM).
-Skipper-CCDs were designed by the Lawrence Berkeley National Laboratory (LBNL) Micro Systems Lab.
-In 2017, the SENSEI (``Sub-Electron Noise Skipper-CCD Experimental Instrument'') Collaboration demonstrated the ability to measure precisely the number of free electrons in each of the million pixels across the CCD~\cite{skipper2017}.
-Using a small Skipper-CCD SENSEI took data at Fermilab on the surface and underground, setting world-leading constraints on DM-electron interactions for DM masses in the range of 500~keV to 5~MeV~\cite{sensei2018,sensei2019,SENSEI:2020dpa}.
-Figure~\ref{fig:projection-scattering} shows the current DM limit set by SENSEI, together with forecasted limits or future experiments with Skipper-CCDs.
-The SENSEI Collaboration is currently commissioning a 100~g skipper-CCD array at SNOLAB.
-Furthermore, the DAMIC-M Collaboration is planning to use Skipper-CCDs for a 1~kg experiment in the coming years \cite{2020DAMICM}.
+In 2017, the ability to precisely measure the number of free electrons in each of the million pixels across a Skipper-CCD was demonstrated ~\cite{Tiffenberg:2017aac} using sensors designed by the Lawrence Berkeley National Laboratory (LBNL) Micro Systems Lab.
+As part of an ongoing light DM search program, SENSEI ("Sub-Electron Noise Skipper-CCD Experimental Instrument") took data with small scale ($\sim$1g and $\sim$2g) Skipper-CCD detectors at Fermilab on the surface and underground, setting world-leading constraints on DM-electron interactions for DM masses in the range of 500~keV to 5~MeV~\cite{sensei2018,sensei2019,SENSEI:2020dpa}.
+The SENSEI Collaboration is now commissioning a 100 g experiment with the same technology at SNOLAB.
+Furthermore, the DAMIC-M Collaboration is planning to use Skipper-CCDs for a 1 kg experiment in the coming years \cite{2020DAMICM}.
+The largest planned experiment using this technology is called Oscura, which will implement 10 kg of Skipper-CCDs for the search of light dark matter.

-Oscura is the next step in Skipper-CCD DM searches~\cite{Oscura2022}.
-Oscura will have unprecedented sensitivity to sub-GeV DM that interacts with electrons, and aims to achieve zero background events in the 2--10 electron ionization signal region.
-In particular, this experiment can probe DM masses in the range of 500~keV to 1~GeV when the DM scatters off electrons through, a ``heavy'' or ``ultralight'' mediator~\cite{Essig:2011nj,Graham:2012su,Essig:2015cda,Essig:2017kqs,Lee:2015qva}, see Fig.~\ref{fig:projection-scattering}.
-This would probe many well-motivated sub-GeV DM models that have been highlighted in the recommendations of the Basic Research Needs (BRN) workshop for Dark Matter New Initiatives~\cite{BRNreport}, and which have been combined into the orange region labeled ``Key Milestone'' in Fig.~\ref{fig:projection-scattering} as in the BRN report (see also e.g.~\cite{Essig:2011nj,Essig:2013lka,Alexander:2016aln,Battaglieri:2017aum,BRNreport,Essig:2015cda} and references therein for additional discussions of these benchmark models).